adityayadav71/CodeCord/README.md

 ## Project Description

 CodeCord is inspired by **<span>binarysearch.com</span>** (which has been shut down for some reason).
 It is a web application where users can **solve data structures & algorithm problems, give contests every week, maintain contest rating** and streak of solving problems daily similar to leetcode.
-Apart from the usual leetcode features, it provides the feature to create a live room where you can invite your friends to code together.
+Apart from the usual leetcode features, it provides the feature to **create a live room where you can invite your friends to code together**.
 While creating a room, a user can **either create a contest** to solve specific set of problems within a time limit and compete with their friends **or create a normal room** with a shared editor where both users can code simultaneously.

-#### Installation:
+## Installation:

 **Prerequisites:**